maurya-rohit/Scene-Graph-For-Videos/README.md

 # Scene-Graph-For-Videos

-Our KERN model is based on the [KERN](https://github.com/yuweihao/KERNk) but we have modified the code for our custom image.
+Our KERN model is based on the [KERN](https://github.com/yuweihao/KERN) but we have modified the code for our custom image.
 Look into our blog post for detailed changes.
 Our Caption_Model is based on the [text-summarization-tensorflow](https://github.com/dongjun-Lee/text-summarization-tensorflow).

 # SetUp
-- Setup KERN following intructions present here.
+- Setup KERN following intructions [here](https://github.com/yuweihao/KERN).
 It has to be accomodated to run on custom images(Mentioned in blog).
 - Download the dataset from [charades](http://vuchallenge.org/charades.html) & run the charaders_datamaker.py files to get the key frmaes from the videos.

 - This frames have to be placed inside the data directory of KERN.